-- 1 To reposition the part of the image that shows in the preview, do one of the following: - Drag the bounding box in the Navigator pane. - Drag the image. - To center the preview on a specific location in the image, hold down the Shift key and click that location.

-- 2 To rotate the image, do one of the following: - To rotate 90° clockwise, click the Rotate icon. - To rotate 90°, 180°, or 270° clockwise, or to reset the preview to the original orientation, click View > Rotate and click the appropriate selection.
+- 1 To reposition the part of the image that shows in the preview, do one of the following: - Drag the bounding box in the Navigator pane. - Drag the image. - To center the preview on a specific location in the image, hold down the Shift key and click that location. - 2 To rotate the image clockwise, do one of the following: - Choose 90°, 180° or 270° from the list, or click the Rotate ( 伦 ) icon. - Click View > Rotate and click the appropriate selection.